Pizzicato/kinksync/README.md

 # Kinksync

-Kinksync is a simple gem that let's you synchronize files all over yout directory tree with any cloud storage mounted on your file system.
-If you have to similar systems in different computers and want to share certain configuration files, Kinksync will help you do it easily.
+Kinksync is a simple gem that let's you synchronize files all over your directory tree with any cloud storage mounted on your file system.
+If you have two similar systems in different computers and want to share certain configuration files, Kinksync will help you do it easily.

 ## Installation